 - Avoid harsh chemicals or abrasive tools

-- Test cleaner on inconspicuous area first
+- Test the cleaner on an inconspicuous area first

 - For stubborn stains, let the cleaner sit briefly before scrubbing